Program Number: 10-512-1

 The clinical case requirement for program completion includes a minimum of 120 cases.

-The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) in cooperation with the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
-ARC/STSA is sponsored by the Association of Surgical Technologists, the American College of Surgeons and the American Hospital Association, 1361 Park Street, Clearwater, FL 33756, 727-210-2350.
+The Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Accreditation Review Committee for Surgical Technology and Surgical Assisting (ARC/STSA).

 Statewide Median Salary for Recent Graduates

 - $198.30 per credit (out-of-state resident)

 - Online students are not charged out-of-state fees.

 - Please refer to the MPTC Student Handbook for additional enrollment fee information.